slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 ```
 ✨ my-app successfully created

-🧭 Explore your project's README.md for documentation and code samples, and at any time run hermes help to display a list of available commands
+🧭 Explore your project's README.md for documentation and code samples, and at any time run slack help to display a list of available commands

 🧑‍🚀 Follow the steps below to try out your new project